UniMath/agda-unimath/src/graph-theory/complete-bipartite-graphs.lagda.md

 - The finite set of vertices is the
   [coproduct type](univalent-combinatorics.coproduct-types.md) `X + Y`.
 - Given an [unordered pair](foundation.unordered-pairs.md) `f : I → X + Y` of
-  vertices, an the finite type of edges on the unordered pair `(I , f)` is given by
+  vertices, the finite type of edges on the unordered pair `(I , f)` is given by

   ```text